-is a web-based application that provides capabilities for multiple users with different permission levels to manage (all or a section of) content, data or information of a website.
+is a web-based application that will allow you or your employees to edit information on your website without having to edit any of the code or mess with any of the files you already have in place.
+A CMS makes it extremely easy for you to adjust the little things here and there just in case you need to add something later or if you want full control of what is shown on your website.
 These websites are built with the idea that you will have a significant number of changes, additions or updates to be made to your site.
 Instead of being charged hourly rates to make such changes, a CMS system enables you to do a majority of the basic additions without prior coding or web designing knowledge.
 These websites are created with both functionality and design in mind, giving you the ability to manage and update all content, images, and text contained within the pages of your site (infinite number of pages possible).
 But there are trade-offs with content control.
 Most CMS systems are bloated to cover every possible functionality (whether needed or not) and will need to be maintained.

 |Website||Standard HTML||CMS Template||Custom CMS||eCommerce|

 |DOMAIN||$15. yearly||$15. yearly||$15. yearly||$15. yearly|

 |SSL Certificate||$150. - $650. yearly||$150. - $650. yearly||$150. - $650. yearly||$150. - $650. yearly|

 |THEME||$800. - $1500.||$900. - $3000.||$1800. - $15,000.||$3100. - $4000.||PLUG-INS||$15. - $40. each||$15. - $250. each||$15. - $250. each||$15. - $250. each|

 $1900. & up